Perfumes and colognes, generally speaking, can be brought onto airplanes.

 An average fragrance bottle will contain three hundred milliliters (ml), or about three hundred sprays.
 1000 sprays can be expected from a 118 ml (4 oz) bottle.
 If you spray it on your wrists and neck once a day, then a 100 ml (3 sprays) bottle will last you about a month.
 You should get about a year's worth of use out of a single (4 fl.
 You'll need 42 sprays, or about 4 ml, of perfume for a two-week trip.
 To be on the safe side, aim for zero.
 If you wear perfume every day, you only need 3 ml.

 Most sample perfumes come in []5 ml containers; if you plan to use one bottle per day for your entire two-week trip, you will need three sample bottles.
 But if you're always on the go, it's worth buying a few of the refillable travel perfume containers that come in convenient 5 ml sizes—just right for a two-week trip.

 While Oscar was born in Riga, Latvia, he has seen the world.
 A few of his favorite activities are going on hikes and exploring "off the beaten path" locations.
-His view is that vacationing shouldn't be difficult or costly.
+In his opinion, traveling shouldn't be difficult or costly.

 Mastering Holiday Travel Etiquette: Your Guide to a Smooth and Pleasant Journey 2023-11-27 01:21:55